qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_full_fuel.png" style="width:100%" class="img-center">

 ## Energy transformation[(6)](#6)
-Both ICE and EV's Motor do the same thing: they take in energy in the form of chemical and transform it to __kinetic energy__.
+Both ICE and EV's Motor do the same thing: they take in chemical energy and transform it to __kinetic energy__.
 But the different is in their underlying mechanisms that lead to the different in effciency.

-### ICE
+### Internal Combusion Engine
+The working principles of an ICE vehicle consists of 2 main steps:
+1. Motion generation
+2. Motion transportation

+The step 1) happens inside our engine - a machine consists of multiple pairs of piston-cylinder.

 Here is a short explanation of how an ICE works:
 - ICE work on the principle of the ideal gas law: Raising the temperature of a gas increases the pressure that make the gas want to expand.
 - Using this principle, we mix air with gasoline then compress it inside our cylinders by a piston.